The Way of WuTan

 Through martial virtue I embrace all challenges in daily life.

 You may have seen Tai Chi on the TV or being practiced outside on occasion, especially if you’ve visited China.
-Many people practice this ancient art on a daily basis to improve their health and wellbeing but it was originally created as a fighting art (Tai Chi Chuan translates as ‘Supreme Ultimate Fist’) that implements fluid movements and the re-direction of your opponents force and energy to overcome and prevail.
-Based in the concept of Yin and Yang, Tai Chi utilises the balance, harmony and change of forces to create said fluid movement.
+Many people practice this ancient art on a daily basis to improve their health and wellbeing but it was created as a fighting art (Tai Chi Chuan translates as ‘Supreme Ultimate Fist’) that implements fluid movements and the re-direction of your opponents’ force and energy to overcome and prevail.
+Based on the concept of Yin and Yang, Tai Chi utilises balance, harmony, and change of forces to create said fluid movement.

 The health benefits gained through regular practice have long been recognised by those that participate, and this is the main purpose for its increased popularity around the globe over the last few decades.
 The ability, and need, to bring some unity to mind and body has never been so paramount, and modern studies are now also confirming these benefits to regular practice:

-Chi Kung ‘energy work’ can be practiced independently or in combination with Tai Chi.
-Through deep relaxed breathing and specific movements we release tension and blockages in the body, focus the mind and allow the universal energy, Chi, to flow through our body to help heal and nourish it whilst by balancing our bodies various systems (endocrine and nervous systems predominantly).
-Our modern lifestyles often leave us with with various issues regarding our physical and emotional well being.
-We usually find that there are direct correlations between the health of our mind and bodies as they are inexorably linked, and practicing Chi Kung (Qi Gong) can alleviate symptoms and treat underlying causes.
-Exercises can be practiced standing, sitting or even laying down and easily adapted to individual requirements.
+QiGong (Chi Kung) ‘energy work’ can be practiced independently or in combination with Tai Chi.
+Through deep relaxed breathing and specific movements we release tension and blockages in the body, focus the mind, and allow the universal energy, Chi, to flow through our body to help heal and nourish it whilst balancing our body’s various systems (endocrine and nervous systems predominantly).
+Our modern lifestyles often leave us with various issues regarding our physical and emotional well-being.
+We usually find that there are direct correlations between the health of our minds and bodies as they are inexorably linked, and practicing Chi Kung (Qi Gong) can alleviate symptoms and treat underlying causes.
+Exercises can be practiced standing, sitting or even lying down and easily adapted to individual requirements.
+The breath is often referred to as the bridge that connects the mind and body.
+Regular breath work can have such a positive effect on our wellbeing and health span that it is growing popularity now amongst many wellbeing circles.

-Our Tai Chi classes often start and finish with a Chi Kung routine to enhance the overall benefits during a class.
+Our Tai Chi classes often start and finish with a QiGong routine to enhance the overall benefits during a class.

 Please see our FAQ page for more information